Donald Henry Gaskins: 1975

 Silas Barnwell Yates, age 45, was murdered in February 1975 by having his throat slit in a murder-for-hire scheme.
 The forensics showed it was by knife, but Gaskins disputed this, saying it was done by karate chop.
 Yates was in a dispute with his ex-girlfriend Suzanne Kipper Owens, and she and her husband John Owens paid Gaskins $1,500 to murder Yates.

-Diane Bellamy Neeley, age 25, was separated from her husband Walter Neeley, who was one of Gaskins closest friends and criminal co-conspirator.
-On April 10, 1975, Gaskins stabbed to death Dianne Bellamy and shot dead her boyfriend Avery Leroy Howard, aged 34.
+Dianne Bellamy Neeley, age 25, was separated from her husband Walter Neeley, who was one of Gaskins's closest friends and a criminal co-conspirator.
+On April 10, 1975, Gaskins stabbed to death Dianne Bellamy and shot dead her boyfriend Avery Leroy Howard, age 34.
 Among other reasons, Gaskins murdered Dianne Bellamy because she had threatened to report to police that Gaskins was allowing underage teenagers to have sex in his home.
 Avery Howard was murdered because he asked for money to pay attorneys and cover legal expenses following his arrest for fraud and auto theft.
 Gaskins worried Avery Howard would tell police about Gaskins's criminal activities.

 Kim Gehlken, age 13, was stabbed to death to keep her from telling police Gaskins had moved her from North Charleston without permission, and to keep her from telling police she was being sexually abused by several adult men, including Gaskins.

-Dennis Bellamy, aged 27, and John Henry Knight, age 15, were half-brothers, and Dianne Bellamy was their sister.
+Dennis Bellamy, age 28, and John Henry Knight, age 15, were half-brothers, and Dianne Bellamy was their sister.
 Within minutes of each other, Gaskins shot the two brothers in the back of the head on October 10, 1975.
 Gaskins had promised to pay Dennis Bellamy for some stolen guns.
 When confronted by Bellamy at Gaskins's trailer home in Prospect, South Carolina, he responded by offering to return the guns from the woods behind his home.
 He took Bellamy into the woods to retrieve the guns, but murdered him instead.
 John Henry Knight was directed to the same area, allegedly to meet his brother, but was also murdered to ensure he could never speak of the crimes.